 Each class teacher is held to account by their line manager at termly pupil progress meetings, for the progress of pupils eligible for pupil premium.

-The Deputy Head (who is part of the school Senior Leadership Team) has a lead role in tracking the progress of pupils eligible for the pupil premium.
+The Head of School has a lead role in tracking the progress of pupils eligible for the pupil premium.
 A detailed spreadsheet containing term by term progress and mapping provision for each pupil is maintained.